ionic-team/ionic-docs/src/content/theming/basics.md

 Ionic has nine default colors that can be used to change the color of many components.
 Each color is actually a collection of multiple properties, including a `shade` and `tint`, used throughout Ionic.

 When changing a color, it is important to set all of the related properties.
 This can be done easily with the [Color Generator](/docs/theming/color-generator) tool, but these can also be manually written if desired.
+For more information on Ionic colors, see [Advanced Colors](/docs/theming/advanced#colors).

 <color-accordion></color-accordion>